flow-state-coop/docs/docs/platform/flow-councils/005-grow-the-pie.md

 ---
-slug: /flow-councils/recipients
+slug: /flow-councils/grow-the-pie
-description: Applying to and receiving funding through a Flow Council
+description: Adding streaming funding to a Flow Council
 ---
 # Grow The Pie
 Flow Councils aren't just for fixed budgets: anyone can permissionlessly **Grow the Pie** by streaming additional tokens into the Council's distribution pool.

 1. **Open a stream.** In the header of any Flow Council, click the `Grow the Pie` button.
 Follow the checkout flow to open/edit your stream (including [wrapping a Super Token](https://docs.superfluid.org/docs/concepts/overview/super-tokens#wrapper-super-tokens), if necessary).